Paul Schäfer

-Paul Schäfer Schneider (Note: /de/; /es/) (4 December 1921 – 24 April 2010) was a German-Chilean Christian minister, convicted sex offender, and the founder and leader of a sect and agricultural commune of 300 German immigrants called Colonia Dignidad (Dignity Colony) (later renamed Villa Baviera) located in Parral in southern Chile, about 340 km south of Santiago from 1961 to 2005.
-Schäfer led his followers in the teachings of William Branham.
+Paul Schäfer Schneider (Note: /de/, /es/.)
+(4 December 1921 – 24 April 2010) was a German-Chilean Christian minister, convicted sexual offender, and the founder and leader of a sect and agricultural commune of 300 German immigrants called Colonia Dignidad ("Dignity Colony", later renamed Villa Baviera) located in Parral in southern Chile, about 340 km south of Santiago from 1961 to 2005.
+Schäfer was strongly influenced by the teachings of William Branham.

 Aside from human rights abuses against members of Colonia Dignidad, including rape and sexual and physical abuse (including torture) of young children, Schäfer maintained a relationship with Pinochet's military dictatorship (1973–1990) and was involved in weapons smuggling and the torture and extrajudicial killings of political dissidents.
-After the end of Pinochet's government, increased public awareness of the activities of Colonia Dignidad following testimony by former victims led to the issuing of a warrant for Schäfer's arrest.
-Living underground for eight years, he spent the last five years of his life in prison in Chile.
+After the end of Pinochet's government, increased public awareness of the activities of Colonia Dignidad, following testimony from former victims, led to the issuance of a warrant for Schäfer's arrest.
+He fled Chile and lived underground in Argentina for eight years.
+Following extradition back to Chile and a conviction for sexual abuse, he spent the last five years of his life in prison in Chile.
+He was convicted of homicide and other felonies in several trials that followed his initial conviction.

 Early life and education

-Schäfer was born in Bonn, as the third child to Anna (née Schneider; later Schmitz) and Jakob Schäfer.
+Schäfer was born in Bonn as the third child of Jakob and Anna (née Schneider; later Schmitz) Schäfer.
 He was raised Lutheran in the Ortschaft Spich, part of Troisdorf.
-At age six, Schäfer accidentally stabbed himself in the right eye with a fork while using it to undo a knot in his shoelace.
-The eye had to be removed and replaced with a prosthesis.
-He had already been frequently bullied by other children and the incident earned him the nickname "Glass Eye" ("Glasauge").
-Schäfer's parents divorced in 1932, after which he never saw his father again and grew resentful of his mother for remarrying the following year to Peter Schmitz.
-During his school years, he was described as a poor and clumsy student, who had to repeat two grades in a row.
-In 1933, when Schäfer was eleven or twelve years old, he joined a German YMCA-„Eichenkreuz“-Group.
+At age six, Schäfer accidentally stabbed his right eye with a fork while attempting to undo a knot in his shoelace.
+The eye had to be removed and was replaced with a glass eye.
+Already the target of frequent bullying, he acquired the nickname "Glass Eye" (German: Glasauge) following the accident.
+Schäfer's parents divorced in 1932, after which he never saw his father again.
+He grew resentful of his mother for her remarriage the following year to Peter Schmitz.
+During his school years, he was described as a poor and clumsy student who had to repeat two grades in a row.
+In 1933, when Schäfer was eleven or twelve years old, he joined the Eichenkreuz, a German YMCA sports group.
 He refused to attend mandatory Hitler Youth meetings.
-Schäfer dropped out at age 14 in the sixth grade and undertook an apprenticeship with Dynamit Nobel AG as a munitions factory worker.
+Schäfer left school at age 14 while still in the sixth grade and began an apprenticeship at a munitions factory operated by Dynamit Nobel AG.
+At 18, Schäfer moved to Siegburg, near Bonn.